 TJ’s Brand from Tihar Jail

 Tihar Jail has its own brand called TJ’s, complete with a tagline ‘A Tihar Jail Initiative’.
 They produce soaps, shampoos, detergent powder, eatables like snacks, cookies, pickles, masalas under this brand.
 Another sub-brand for slightly up-market cosmetics is called Antarkranti.
 That roughly translates to the ‘the inner revolution’.
-The packaging was impressive and tells a story of creating noble citizens through these initiatives.
+The packaging was impressive and tells the story of creating noble citizens through these initiatives.
 There were garments – branded men’s shirts, carpets, home linen, handbags.
-Handmade paper products, stationary items amongst many things.
+Handmade paper products, stationery items amongst many things.
 Tihar Jails website tells that the initiative has ISO quality certification.
 Must say it is being run professionally and that shows in the products and the store setup.
-I am sure the products would be available online soon enough though their website mentions no contact e-mail.
+I am sure the products would be available online soon enough though, their website mentions no contact e-mail.

 Books by Inmates